 In closing, here’s a quick review of how to simultaneously optimize your copy for readers and search engines.

-If you enjoyed this article, don’t miss its sequel – SEO Copywriting: What to Do After You Write.
+If you enjoyed this article, don’t miss its sequels – SEO Copywriting: What to Do After You Write and 13 Questions to Ask Before Publishing Your Content.